-The purchase of two Sheriff's vehicles that totaled more than \$50,000 was not subjected to the competitive bidding process.
+Road and bridge repairs to a low water crossing that totaled more than \$50,000 was not subjected to the competitive bidding process.

 Cause:

 Competitive procurement procedures are in place but were not followed due to inadequate controls over the procurement process.